 Choose the right bait for the job.
 Your choice of rodenticide depends upon the environmental conditions and the severity of the infestation.

-Use bait stations wherever safety is a concern.
-Tamper-resistant stations keep bait away from children, pets and non-target species.
+Use tamper-resistant bait stations to keep bait away from children, pets and non-target species.

 Identify areas in need of rodent proofing, but don't proceed until you've eliminated the rodents.